-Location Statistics Facility Highlights Year joined GRRL 1989 Sufficient staff work area Yes Year opened 1989 Private office for LSC Yes Year built or last updated 2010 Staff break room Yes Collection size 39,168 Study Room/s 2 2018 circulation 187,967 Separate meeting or program space/s 3 Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1989 Sufficient staff work area Yes Year opened 1989 Private office for LSC Yes Year built or last updated 2010 Staff break room Yes Collection size 46,790 Study Room/s 2 2021 circulation 192,593 Separate meeting or program space/s 3 Total floor space (Sq.
 Ft.)
-9,375 Program space shared or library-only Shared 2018 open hours 44 Sufficient for collection & technology Yes Public Internet stations 6 Significant building operational issues No Public catalog stations 3 Significant MCIT or accessibility issues No Express check station/s installed 2013 & 2019 City owned or leased Owned
+9,375 Program space shared or library-only Shared 2022 open hours 47 Sufficient for collection & technology Yes Public Internet stations 6 Significant building operational issues No Public catalog stations 2 Significant MCIT or accessibility issues No Express check station/s installed 2013 & City owned or leased Owned 2019

-The large, light-filled joint-use facility was completed in late 2010, housing City Hall and council chambers, the Crow River Senior center and the library.
+The large, light-filled joint-use facility was completed in late 2010, housing city hall and council chambers, the Crow River Senior Center and the library.
 The library space was a joint project, funded by the cities of St. Michael, Albertville and Hanover, donations to the volunteer-driven Building It Together committee, and a Minnesota Public Library Accessibility and Construction grant.

-The community is growing quickly, and we expect that borrower numbers and circulation will continue to rise.
-We have concerns that there is not enough space for collection growth to keep pace with what we expect from this library.
+The community is growing quickly, and it is expected that borrower numbers and circulation will continue to rise.
+There are concerns that there is not enough space for collection growth to keep pace with what is expected from this library.
 There is room for growth of public access computers, and the staff work areas are large, spacious and well planned.
 A drive-up book drop was moved in 2019 to a better location and safer for staff to empty.